cvetomir-todorov/CecoChat/README.md

 [Chat engine](docs/intro-capabilities.md) designed for millions of users

 * Messaging in real-time
-  - Send and receive messages, react/unreact with emojis
+  - Send and receive messages
-  - Notifications when a message has been processed
+  - Send files - images, text, PDF
+  - React/unreact with emojis
   - Multiple clients for the same user
 * Chats
+  - Notifications when a message has been processed
   - Indication for new messages
   - Review history at a random point in time
-* Users
+* User
+  - Register, authenticate
-  - Register, authenticate, change password, edit trivial profile data
+  - Change password, edit trivial profile data
+  - Store small user files - images, text, PDF
+* Other users
+  - Search other users by name
+  - Connect with other users - invite/accept/cancel/remove
   - Profiles with static full/public-only data
-  - Search users by name
-  - Connect with other users - invite/accept/cancel/remove
-  - Store small user files - images, text, PDF

 Check out [what next](docs/what-next.md) needs to be implemented.
 I appreciate all comments so feel free to use the `Discussions` tab.

-# Ban

-Any use of the project for training large language models, generative AI, or any other similar tools in the past/present/future is done without our permission.

 # Code